 Studies show that if women had access to the same resources, training and information as male farmers, they could produce 20-30% more crops than they do now.

 “While we see that women face fewer opportunities than men in all countries, things are slowly changing,” says Joky.
 “More organizations and companies are promoting gender equality.
 There are still big challenges, but it has become clear for more and more actors that working towards gender equality has a positive impact on the level and quality of production, and above all on families as a whole.
-Ultimately it leads to more resilient societies.”
+Ultimately, it leads to more resilient societies.”

-UTZ’ two-way approach
+Our two-way approach

-“Our Code of Conduct for farmers promotes gender equality as an integral part of sustainable farming,” says Joky.
+“The UTZ Code of Conduct for farmers promotes gender equality as an integral part of sustainable farming,” says Joky.
 “The Code specifies there should be a person or committee responsible for equal rights and opportunities for women.
 We promote awareness-raising sessions on gender equality, and monitoring of training to make sure women have the same opportunities as men to participate.”

 In terms of working conditions, requirements in the Code focus on non-discrimination, equal pay for equal jobs, and encouraging disadvantaged groups to actively participate in workers’ and farmers’ organizations.
 Especially for plantations, there are also additional points on, for example, the right to maternity leave and the right for women to return to their jobs under the same conditions after having children.